 What are the recommended tools to start tracking your life?
 What apps and devices might you use get more personal data?
 How to track a life?

-After several months exploring self-tracking and the quantified self, I’d like to share my advice on the recommended toolkit for anyone getting started with personal tracking.
-This list of tools is biased towards smart phone apps since I believe it is the best way to get started and, in many cases, a smart phone is the best tool available for tracking.
+After a couple years exploring self-tracking and the quantified self, I’d like to share my advice on the recommended toolkit for anyone getting started with personal tracking.
+This list of tools is biased towards smart phone apps since I believe it is the best way to get started.
+In many cases, a smart phone is the best tool available for tracking.

 While my current goal is to track everything or at least understand how complete a picture we can get of our lives through self-tracking, I also realize that most folks aren’t quite as obsessive as me.
-In the past months, we’ve looked at tracking steps, getting a record of what music you listen to, how often you meditate, total podcast listening time, which habits you are checking off, what TV shows and movies you are watching, how you spend time on your mobile phone or on your computer, and even how to manually life log or record anything else you want to track.
+In the past months, we’ve looked at tracking steps, music, meditation, sleep, podcast listening, habits, TV shows and movies, fitness, screen time on your mobile phone, or on your computer, blood pressure, blood chemistry, and even how to manually life log or record anything else you want to track.

 I’ve diligently tried a lot of tracking technologies with an emphasis on consumer tracking on a smart phone or wearable.
 Hopefully this article can provide fodder for personal exploration into some new area of self-exploration with data.
 I hope you enjoy and happy tracking!